outdreamer/build-a-cure-1/README.md

 							- the next lower dimension problem is finding the right position

-							- whats the map of the lower dimensional problem (finding length) to the higher dimensional problem (calculating area), and does it cross any metadata of the interim dimension problem (fitting prediction function), such as constants, exponents, coefficients, inflection points, change rate patterns, etc
+							- whats the map of the lower dimensional problem (finding length) to the higher dimensional problem (calculating area)
+								- does it cross any metadata of the interim dimension problem (fitting prediction function), such as constants, exponents, coefficients, inflection points, change rate patterns, etc

+								- how do change rate & type interaction spaces differ as dimensions are added

 				- this explanation can be generated using system analysis (the system interface on the interface network)

 		- how to solve the problem of automating insight generation & discovery in an efficient way

 			- using the pattern interface, identify that insights occur in patterns as people discover levels of detail & complexity in a field